mytbk/liveusb-builder/README.md

 You need these packages on your GNU/Linux system to use liveusb-builder.

 - libarchive: for ISO image extraction
+- udisks2 (optional,recommended): for mounting USB disk partitions without being root
-- udevil: for mounting USB disk partitions
+- udevil (optional): for mounting USB disk partitions and ISO images without being root
 - wget: for downloading
 - syslinux (recommended): bootloader for legacy BIOS
 - GRUB: bootloader for legacy BIOS if there's no syslinux, and bootloader for UEFI